ekmett/free/doc/proof/Control/Comonad/Trans/Cofree/instance-Applicative-CofreeT.md

 $W              ≡ ($ star(C w))
 ```

-By repeteadly applying composition law for w, we get:
+By repeatedly applying composition law for w, we get:

 ```haskell